mazetx/biotechblueprint/README.md

 <br/>

-Start by creating a user for yourself. <br/>
+Start by creating a user for yourself.
+Make sure you add yourself to the CorporateVpnUsers group.<br/>

 <br/>